PAS QuickNotes Contributor Guidelines

 - Engaged citizens, including members of neighborhood associations, NGOs, community development corporations, the local business community, and other community interest groups.
 While entry level planners might consider QN content to be helpful, the publication's principal audience is generally not professional planners.

 APA is interested in identifying new topics for future editions of QN.
-For a list of topics that have already been covered by QN to date and topics that have been identified as good topics for the future, contact the QN editor at email@example.com.
+For a list of topics that have already been covered by QN see the archive.

 APA retains copyright to all PAS QuickNotes articles.